 Additional custom or manual Tutor pay items can be added to the payslip by clicking on the + Add new, custom pay item...

-Another way to finalise a Tutor pay record select it and choose "Finalise Tutor pay" from cogwheel menu.
+Tutor Pay can be modified until it is finalised.
+To finalise a Tutor pay record select it and choose "Finalise Tutor pay" from cogwheel menu.
 The finalised Tutor pay records display status "Paid/Exported".
 These pays can no longer be edited or deleted.

 Tutor pay can have following statuses: New, Completed, Approved and Paid/Exported.
 Only a status of "Paid / Exported" prevents the editing of the record.

 When you choose to defer a pay line, it will be removed from the pay slip total for the current period, but when the payroll is generated for the following pay period, it will appear again on that period's payslip.
-Should you continue to defer the payline, it will continue to appear on the next payslip until the pay line is processed.
+Should you continue to defer the pay line, it will continue to appear on the next payslip until the pay line is processed.

 As the onCourse payroll functionality is a time and attendance calculation, rather than a complete payroll system that calculates income tax and leave allowances, both employees and contractors should be treated in the same way within the system.